ansible/ansible/docs/docsite/rst/user_guide/vault.rst

     ansible-playbook --vault-id dev@dev-password --vault-id prod@prompt site.yml

-By default the vault id label (dev, prod etc.) are only hints, Ansible will attempt to decrypt vault content with each password.
+By default the vault ID labels (dev, prod etc.) are only hints, Ansible will attempt to decrypt vault content with each password.
 The password with the same label as the encrypted data will be tried first, after that each vault secret will be tried in the order they were provided on the command line.